jochem-waque/iris/PRIVACY.md

   - User IDs.
   - Text channel IDs.
   - Voice channel IDs.

+No other data is stored.

 ## Data Location

-Data is processed and stored with the European Union.
+Data is processed and stored within the European Union.

 ## Contact